-The purpose of this Oil Pollution Emergency Plan (OPEP) is to describe Santos' response to a hydrocarbon spill during marine seismic surveys within the operational area covered in the Petrel Sub-Basin SW 3D MSS EP.
+The purpose of this OPEP is to describe Santos' response to a hydrocarbon spill during vessel-based monitoring activities.

-This OPEP has been developed to meet all relevant requirements of the Commonwealth (OPGGS (E)) Regulations.
-It is consistent with the national and State/Territory systems for oil pollution preparedness and response, being the National Plan for Maritime Environmental Emergencies (NatPlan) managed by the Australian Maritime Safety Authority (AMSA), the WA State Hazard Plan for Maritime Environmental Emergencies (SHP-MEE), and the Northern Territory (NT) Oil Spill Contingency Plan (NT DoT, 2014).
+This OPEP has been developed to meet all relevant requirements of the Commonwealth OPGGS (E) Regulations.
+It is consistent with the national and State (WA) systems for oil pollution preparedness and response, being the National Plan for Maritime Environmental Emergencies (NatPlan) managed by AMSA; the WA State Hazard Plan for Maritime Environmental Emergencies (SHP-MEE).

-This OPEP is to be read in conjunction with the Petrel Sub-Basin SW 3D MSS EP (SO-00-BI-20006) when considering the existing environment, environmental impacts, risk management, performance standards and the reporting compliance requirements.
+This OPEP is to be read in conjunction with the EP (SO-91-BI-20020) when considering the existing environment, environmental impacts, risk management, performance standards and the reporting compliance requirements.

-This OPEP will apply from acceptance of the Petrel Sub-Basin SW 3D MSS EP (SO-00-BI-20006) and will remain valid for the duration of life of the EP.
-If improved preparedness measures are identified within this time frame, the OPEP will be revised accordingly.
+This OPEP will apply from acceptance of the Santos EP (SO-91-BI-20020) and will remain valid for the duration of life of the EP.

-The response strategies outlined in this OPEP have been developed by Santos utilising risk assessments to identify credible worst case hydrocarbon spill scenarios, expected/calculated release rates, known information of hydrocarbon types and behaviour, and expected partitioning of the hydrocarbon within the marine environment with an estimate of the volume of persistent oil.
-This information has been modelled to give a theoretical zone of dispersion that is used to identify potential sensitive receptors and response strategies required to reduce the consequences of a spill to 'As Low As Reasonably Practicable' (ALARP).
-The response strategies are identified under a Net Environmental Benefit Assessment' (NEBA) process so the most effective response strategies with the lowest environmental consequences can be identified, documented and prepared for.
+The response strategies outlined in this OPEP have been developed by Santos utilising risk assessments to identify credible worst-case hydrocarbon spill scenarios, expected/calculated release rates, known information of hydrocarbon types and behaviour, and expected partitioning of the hydrocarbon within the marine environment with an estimate of the volume of persistent oil.
+This information has been modelled to give a theoretical zone of dispersion that is used to identify potential sensitive receptors and response strategies required to reduce the consequences of a spill to 'as low as reasonably practicable' (ALARP).
+The response strategies are identified under a NEBA process so the most effective response strategies with the lowest environmental consequences can be identified, documented and prepared for.